 Things to consider

 While none of these treatments can become addictive, many of them are known to have side effects.
 Depending on the treatment, those may include dizziness, blurry vision, constipation, and skin irritation.
-You may also develop other health issues if taking NSAIDs or analgesics for a long time.
-Also, many of these treatments may need to be taken or applied more than once.
-Talk with your doctor about which opioid-free treatment option is best for you.
-They will also be able to tell you what side effects you may experience.
+Taking NSAIDs or analgesics long-term may also lead to other health issues.
+You may need to use or apply many of these treatments more than once to see results.
+Talk with your doctor to find the best opioid-free treatment for your needs.
+They can also explain which side effects you might experience.

 Using opioids medicines can put you at risk for developing opioid use disorder (misusing opioids) and lead to opioid addition.
-Always talk to your doctor about how to handle pain management.
-If you and your doctor agree that opioids are the best way to treat your pain, follow all instructions regarding how much medicine to take and when to take it.
+Always consult your doctor about safe ways to manage pain.
+If you both decide opioids are the most appropriate option, follow all dosing instructions carefully.

 Questions for your doctor

-• What treatment options are best for me?
+• What alternatives to opioids for pain management are best for me?

 • What side effects could I have?